 MACRA and the Bipartisan Budget Act of 2018

 The Act mandated that MIPS payment adjustments are only applied to Medicare Part B covered professional services rather than items, such as drugs.
-It set the 2019 performance threshold at 30 points, and increased the weight of the Cost performance category to 15%.
+It increased the weight of the Cost performance category to 15%.
 The changes made by the law did not impact the maximum penalties for low performance or non-participation (without an exclusion), so they remain the same.

 Another provision in the new law was the addition of a criterion for the low-volume threshold exclusion from MIPS reporting.
-An eligible clinician (EC) who provides less than 200 covered professional services during a performance year will be exempt.
+An eligible clinician (EC) who provides less than 200 Medicare Part B covered professional services during a performance year will be exempt (not required to participate).

 How does MACRA affect CRNAs?

 Beginning in 2019, CRNAs will receive a positive, downward, or neutral payment adjustment based on MIPS participation and performance.
 The payment adjustments will start at +/- 4% in 2019 (for the 2017 performance year) and grow to +/- 9% in 2022 and later.
 MIPS payment adjustments and incentive payments, which will be based on a composite scoring system, will begin in 2019 (see FAQ #3 for more information on MIPS).